-This show, a kind of successor to Colour me Pop featured acts playing live in a studio setting, the studio in this case being the vacated premises of Gerry Anderson’s Century 21 productions in Slough, Berkshire, and like its predecessor it had production ties to BBC2's daily arts strand Late Night Line Up, with Line Up's editor Rowan Ayes as producer.
+This show, the successor to Colour me Pop featured acts playing live in a studio setting, the studio in this case being the vacated premises of Gerry Anderson’s Century 21 productions in Slough, Berkshire, and like its predecessor it had production ties to BBC2's daily arts strand Late Night Line Up, with Line Up's editor Rowan Ayes as producer.

 Tommy Vance was the show’s first host, later to be replaced by Pete Drummond and Mike Harding from the second series onwards, while Richard Williams, who would later host the first series of the Old Grey Whistle Test was an interviewer on later editions, as was actor and Radio One DJ Mike Raven.

 Vance explained the show's vision on the very first edition "our idea is to present